kp-code-dev/SOU/README.md

-# Silver Oak University Practicals
+# Silver Oak University Theory & Practicals

 This repository contains practical assignments, theoretical notes, and other educational materials for students at Silver Oak University.
 The content is organized systematically by academic year and semester.